iotaledger/bee-rfcs/text/0018-bee-bundle/0018-bee-bundle.md

 ### Bundle hash generation

+A bundle hash ties different transactions together.
+By having this common hash in their `bundle` field, it makes it clear that these transactions should be processed as a whole.

-The hash of a bundle is based on the bundle essence of each of its transactions.
+The hash of a bundle is derived from the bundle essence of each of its transactions.
 The bundle essence of a transaction is composed of the following fields.

 | Name          | Size      |
 | ------------- | --------- |